-Earlier this week, Cat Rambo kicked off a series of post chronicling her re-reading the Doc Savage pulps.
-Coincidentally, I recently bought a large set of Doc paperback, nearly completing a collection I started over 10 years ago.
+Earlier this week, Cat Rambo kicked off a series of posts chronicling her re-reading the Doc Savage pulps.
+Coincidentally, I recently bought a large set of Doc paperbacks, nearly completing a collection I started over 10 years ago.
 Given Cat’s essay and word of a Doc Savage film in development, I thought I’d recommend a ten novels for people new to the series.

 Reading Doc can be intimidating because there were over 180 monthly “novels” published by Street and Smith in pulp magazine format between Doc’s 1933 debut and the series end in 1949.
 Most were written by Lester Dent, but published pseudonymously as Kenneth Robeson.
 As with any huge series, some are better than others.

 Whether you like Doc Savage or not depends partly on your willingness to buy into the novels’ central conceit: a hero who is good at nearly everything, a genius Renaissance Man who is physically intimidating and morally upright.
 Doc’s a bigger Boy Scout than any of the superheroes he inspired (Superman included).